This project aims to warn of the risks of using mobile phones by drivers and pedestrians.

 This project has made us reflect about the risks of using mobile phones by drivers and pedestrians.
 We have recorded a video to tell our impressions.

-- "Projects like these are the ones that prepared you to life.
-Someday I will be a driver and I'm already know what I should and I shouldn't do.
+- "Projects like these are the ones that prepare you for life.
+Someday I will be a driver and I already know what I should and I shouldn't do.

 - With this work I have learnt that looking at the mobile phone can cost your life.